0n3man/gjr_themes/README.md

 gjr_themes
 ==========

-Some quick 1.4.5 updates for gjr's themes zpMasonry, zpFocus and zpMinimal
+Some quick 1.4.5 updates for the themes zpMasonry, zpFocus and zpMinimal originally by http://oswebcreations.com

 I will not take over maintainance.
 This repository might be temporary only.